adamkocsis/Rcourse/Exercises/2022-11-14b_multiplication_while.md

 ```

 Assuming that we do not know how to multiply with `*`, we can still calculate `result` with addition and iteration
-(Multiplication is achieved with the iteration of addition):
+(multiplication is achieved with the iteration of addition):

 ```
 3 * 4 = 3 + 3 + 3 + 3